peacej/blog6/content/2019-09-26-guide-to-working-with-me-a-data-science-manager.md

 ---
-title: "Guide To Working With Me A Data Science Manager"
+title: Guide To Working With Me A Data Science Manager
 date: 2019-09-26
 category: Working as a data scientist
 tags: data science,communication,teamwork